onsip/SIP.js/docs/session-description-handler/sip.js.sessiondescriptionhandler.getlocalmediastream.md

 ## SessionDescriptionHandler.getLocalMediaStream() method

-If we have not already done so, get and set local user media.
+Get a media stream from the media stream factory and set the local media stream.

 <b>Signature:</b>